Destinations

 Tax Time 2021: Three Facts US Offshore Investors Must Know

-Well, it’s about tax time again for all of us US citizens and many people are wondering what, if any, forms they need to file.
+Well, it’s about tax time again for all of us US citizens.
+Many people are wondering what, if any, tax forms they need to file.
 The United States tax system operates on the principle that U.S. citizens and residents are taxed on their worldwide income.
 To enforce these laws, the IRS has imposed various filing obligations backed up by draconian penalties for those who fail to comply.

 Below is a summary of the most common filing requirements and possible penalties for failure to file or comply.
-I am asked about these forms a lot and have written about them a few times in the past year.
+People ask me about these tax forms often, and I’ve written about them several times over the past year.
 But considering that the penalties for failure to file can be fines of up to $100,000 it’s probably good to review what they are.

-The three big forms that offshore investors most often need to file are:
+The three big tax forms that offshore investors most often need to file are:

 1. FinCen 114 (FBAR) for International Bank and Brokerage Accounts